SilasLock/mirage-distribution/README.md

 julia init.jl
 ```

 To do this, you'll first need to install Julia.
 Go to the [Julia downloads page](https://julialang.org/downloads/#current_stable_release) and select the download type corresponding to your operating system.
-During the installation process, select the option to add Julia to the path.
+During the installation process, select the option to add Julia to the path. *If you do not select the option to add Julia to the path during the installation process, you will have to do so manually afterwards.*

 Once the process is complete, you should be able to run the simulation from your preferred terminal emulator.

 For basics on the Julia language, see the [getting started page](https://docs.julialang.org/en/v1/manual/getting-started/).